Which of the following best describes the difference between qual... | Study Prep in Pearson+

 B

-Qualitative data is always represented by numbers, while quantitative data is always represented by words.
+Qualitative data is always represented by , while quantitative data is always represented by .

 C